shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 Next, we will have to create a `api-docs.json` file in our `dist` directory.
 This file will be our Swagger-spec.

 # Swagger-Spec

+In our `api-docs.json` file we generate a [Swagger-spec](https://github.com/swagger-api/swagger-spec).

+The link will provide you with most information but it can be overwhelming so I will provide you with the most important things to know about Swagger-spec for Swagger 2.0.

+Please consult [here] for a sample Swagger-spec with detailed documentation about the common components of a Swagger-spec.

+##